pmotschmann/Empire/README.md

 ## Roadmap
 1. __Smelting__

-    Mined ore will require smelting to converted the raw ore into useful ignots.
+    Mined ore will require smelting to convert the raw ore into useful ignots.

 2. __Manufactured Goods__